 Who should try this?

 Microdermabrasion works best on superficial scars.
-Your dermatologist can help you determine whether this treatment is right for you.
+Your dermatologist can help you determine whether this therapy is right for you.
 It also works well for people with fairer skin.

-This particular treatment also involves the removal of your outer layer of the skin, but its effects continue down to part of your dermis.
+This particular therapy also involves the removal of your outer layer of the skin, but its effects continue down to part of your dermis.

 While dermabrasion is sometimes used to smooth out wrinkles, the procedure can also treats the following: